William Henry Harris

 Sir William Henry Harris KCVO (28 March 1883 – 6 September 1973) was an English organist, choral trainer and composer.

 Early life and education

 Harris was born in Fulham, London and became a chorister at Holy Trinity, Tulse Hill.
-At the age of 14, he took up a "flexible" position as assistant organist at St David's Cathedral in Wales under Herbert Morris, followed at 16 by a scholarship to the Royal College of Music.
-His teachers there were Sir Walter Parratt, Charles Wood, and Henry Walford Davies.
+At the age of 14, he took up a "flexible" position as assistant organist at St David's Cathedral in Wales under Herbert Morris, followed at 16 by a scholarship to the Royal College of Music, where his teachers were Sir Walter Parratt, Charles Wood, and Henry Walford Davies.